pinecone-io/pinecone-ts-client/README.md

 ## Inference

 Interact with Pinecone's [Inference API](https://docs.pinecone.io/guides/inference/understanding-inference) (currently in [public preview](https://docs.pinecone.io/release-notes/feature-availability)).
-The Pinecone Inference API is a service that gives you access to embedding models hosted on Pinecone's infrastructure.
+The Pinecone Inference API is a service that gives you access to inference models hosted on Pinecone's infrastructure.

 **Notes:**